hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/syncing-rxdb-with-hasura/2-push-query.md

 ---
 title: "Push Query for RxDB"
-metaTitle: "Push Query for RxDB | React + RxDB + Hasura tutorial"
+metaTitle: "Push Query for RxDB | React + RxDB + Hasura GraphQL Tutorial"
 metaDescription: "A powerful and concise tutorial that will show you how to build an offline first app with RxDB and Hasura."
 ---